 I enjoyed reading the book as much as my boys, and we are all keeping our fingers crossed that Muriel and Christopher will make a reappearance.
 You should be able to order The Mystery of Insch Brae House from any local bookshop, or failing that it is also available on Amazon (Affiliate Link*).
 We think it would make an excellent stocking filler!
 You can also follow Susan on Facebook and YouTube for all her latest updates.

-Check out our other Chapter Book of the Month recommendations too!
+Find us on Twinkl’s TBR list of best books and bookish bloggers!
+And check out our other Chapter Book of the Month recommendations too.

 Disclaimer: We were provided with a free copy of The Mystery of Insch Brae House, in return for an honest review.
 All opinions are out own.
 The Amazon link in this post is an affiliate link.
 This means if you buy anything via this link, I receive a small percentage – at no extra cost to you – which helps to keep this blog running.
 Thank you.